fr3dyos/pizzacontroller/README.md

 # PizzaController - NEMA23 Stepper Motor Controller with ESP32 and FastAccelStepper

 This project provides a complete Arduino sketch for controlling a NEMA23 stepper motor using an ESP32-Wroom microcontroller and a DM556 stepper driver.
-The program uses the FastAccelStepper library for smooth acceleration/deceleration and is configured for 1/8 microstepping to achieve both precise positioning and high speed control.
+The program uses the FastAccelStepper library for smooth acceleration/deceleration and is configured for 1/32 microstepping (DM556 SW5–SW8 = OFF/OFF/ON/ON) to achieve both precise positioning and high speed control.
+The firmware default `STEPS_PER_REV = 12800` (32× the motor's natural 400 steps).
 It includes an LCD menu system for easy operation and has been optimized for better code maintenance.

 ## Hardware Requirements